Jenkins County Medical Center opens new outpatient therapy clinic

-JENKINS COUNTY (WJBF) – Health leaders in Jenkins County say a small town like Millen doesn’t have a lot of resources for people needing physical therapy, so they’ve built a clinic to help.
+JENKINS COUNTY, Ga.
+(WJBF) – Health leaders in Jenkins County say a small town like Millen, Georgia, doesn’t have a lot of resources for people needing physical therapy, so they’ve built a clinic to help.

 The Jenkins County Medical Center is expanding its facility, giving more care to patients.